Our lives should reflect the praise of the One who redeems lost souls

 From the writings of the Rev. Billy Graham

-Dear W.M.: Praising the Lord has become a cliche in many respects but it isn’t something we’re called to do just on Sunday morning.
-It’s a way of life — praising God no matter what we do or where we are.
-It’s relatively easy to sing for an hour in church, but it’s another matter to live day in and day out praising the Lord with our obedience.
+Dear P.W.: “Praise and worship” has become a cliché.
+Praising the Lord is not something we’re called to do only on Sunday morning.
+It’s a way of life – praising God no matter what we do or where we are.
+It’s relatively easy to sing for an hour in church, but it’s another matter entirely to live day in and day out praising the Lord with our obedience.

-The Bible does have a great deal to teach about worship — it’s first about obedience.
 When we are discouraged, “praise Him” (Psalm 42:5).
 Praise to God is the antidote for every trouble.
 When we praise Him, we’re worshiping Him by keeping our eyes on Him.
-Scripture speaks of praising the Lord continually.
+Scripture speaks of praising the Lord continually – past, present, and future.
+Praise should be on our lips and in our hearts; in our thinking, speaking, and singing; but most of all, in how we live.

 The patriarchs praised the Lord throughout the generations.
 The prophets praised Him for deliverance.
 The apostles praised Christ in all of His glory, and the people praised the Messiah who came and is coming again.
 The praise did not flow only in times of victory, but also in times of imprisonment, in times of despair, and in the face of death.